GOProteinGNN: Leveraging Protein Knowledge Graphs for Protein Representation Learning: Empirical Results

-In Table~\ref{tab:remote_homology}, we present GOProteinGNN's performance compared to seven baseline methods on the remote homology detection task.
-Despite the challenging nature of the task, due to the large number of potential protein folds, GOProteinGNN significantly outperformed all methods, demonstrating its effectiveness in handling the complexities of remote homology detection.
-Specifically, GOProteinGNN achieved an advantage over KeAP \cite{Zhou2023ProteinRL}, further affirming its ability to capture essential biological contexts and interactions which is crucial for predicting the protein fold structure, as it processed the whole protein knowledge graph.
-As remote homology detection is a sequence-level classification task, we can see that both KeAP \cite{Zhou2023ProteinRL} and ProtBert \cite{Elnaggar2022ProtTransTU} achieved equal results, suggesting KeAP fails to leverage the factual knowledge in the protein level in this task.
-This task highlights the novelty of our algorithm which allows for the integration of information at both the individual amino acid level and the entire protein level.
+Despite the challenging nature of the task, due to the large number of potential protein folds, GOProteinGNN significantly outperformed all methods, as can be seen in Table~\ref{tab:remote_homology}, demonstrating its effectiveness in handling the complexities of this task.
+Specifically, GOProteinGNN achieved an advantage over KeAP \cite{Zhou2023ProteinRL}, further affirming its ability to capture essential biological contexts and interactions which is crucial for predicting the fold structure.
+As remote homology detection is a sequence-level classification task, we can see that both KeAP \cite{Zhou2023ProteinRL} and ProtBert \cite{Elnaggar2022ProtTransTU} achieved equal results, suggesting KeAP fails to leverage the factual knowledge in the protein level.
+This task highlights the novelty of our method which allows for the integration of information at both the individual amino acid level and the entire protein level.